parrt/msds501/notes/programming.md

 4. Compute the average of the numbers in the list
 5. Print the average

 This problem is easy enough that most of us could outline a solution without explicitly and formally breaking it down in this manner.
 The point is that this template provides a framework to solve more difficult problems and you should get used to applying the template.
-At the very least, it's a way to get started on a project.

 ## Intro to planning out a program